Questo contenuto non è disponibile nella lingua selezionata.

 The system version of GCC in RHEL 9 has been updated to version 11.5.
 This update provides numerous bug fixes.

-is available to improve performance by placing dynamic objects closer together
+A new tunable for glibc is available to improve performance by placing dynamic objects closer together

-placed dynamic objects randomly throughout the available address space to enhance security.
+Previously, the dynamic loader of glibc placed dynamic objects randomly throughout the available address space to enhance security.
 Consequently, objects were often too far apart, which led to inefficient calls between them.

-With this update, you can now place objects closer together, specifically, in the first 2 Gb of address space, by setting the following tunable:
+With this update, you can now place objects closer together, specifically, in the first 2 GB of address space, by setting the following tunable:

 export GLIBC_TUNABLES=glibc.cpu.prefer_map_32bit_exec=1